Welcome | Sign In

 Google Turns Unshackled Android Loose on Devs

-While the Google-backed Android gang is busy building applications and trying to get new phones manufactured, Google (Nasdaq: GOOG) itself has ponied up a new unlocked device for developers: the Android Dev Phone 1.
-Basically, it's a "T-Mobile G1" that's SIM-unlocked and hardware unlocked, which will let users run it with carriers other than T-Mobile.
+While the Google-backed Android gang is busy building applications and trying to get new phones manufactured, Google itself has ponied up a new unlocked device for developers: the Android Dev Phone 1.
+Basically, it’s a “T-Mobile G1” that’s SIM-unlocked and hardware unlocked, which will let users run it with carriers other than T-Mobile.
 It costs US$399.

 "The device ships with a system image that is fully compatible with Android 1.0, so you can rely on it when developing your applications.
 You can use any SIM in the device and can flash custom Android builds that will work with the unlocked bootloader," notes Google on its Android developer Web site.